I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

-Mostly in this category, we have athletes, models, actors, and singers etc. In simple words, people with a huge fan following are found in this group and thus their influence is also huge.
+Mostly in this category, we have athletes, models, actors, and singers, etc. In simple words, people with a huge fan following are found in this group, and thus their influence is also huge.

-For example, Kylie Jenner did some influencer marketing for Bumble BeeHive, and got 1 million+ likes for Bumble.
+For example, Kylie Jenner did some influencer marketing for Bumble BeeHive and got 1 million+ likes for Bumble.

 Micro vs. Macro Influencer

-As it has been explained, micro influencer is a small scale one and macro is big scale influencer.
+As it has been explained, a micro influencer is a small scale one and macro is big scale influencer.